It is fascinating how the modern day Christian God is referred to in Ateso as Edeke.

 J. C. D. Lawrance in his book “The Iteso”

-Papa, do they think of Edeke as the God of love, for example, as opposed to the original Edeke, the god of calamity who needs appeasing?
+Do they think of Edeke as the God of love, for example, as opposed to the original Edeke, the god of calamity who needs appeasing?

-Papa, do they think of the Christian God as the almighty who will quiet and reign in the restless spirits of Iteso ancestors without there being the need to propitiate the Iteso Edeke original?
+Do they think of the Christian God as the almighty who will quiet and reign in the restless spirits of Iteso ancestors without there being the need to propitiate the Iteso Edeke original?
 Do they really?

-You see, papa, in the past, among Iteso rituals to appease the spirits of our ancestors, included offerings such as:
+In the past, among Iteso rituals to appease the spirits of our ancestors, included offerings such as:

 “Food and beer are often placed near the graves of dead relatives.
 The offerings and celebrations at the memorial ceremonies (asuban) are designed to keep on good terms with the spirit of the deceased, which in some manner might cause harm… The spirit of important men may last for many months or years and must be propitiated at several memorial ceremonies.”